 Begin by selecting the amount of peptide you plan to inject per dose.
-This is a crucial step because it determines how much of the final solution you’ll need for each injection.
-You’ll enter this amount in micrograms (mcg).
+This step is essential because it determines the exact volume of the final solution needed for each injection.
+Enter your desired dose in milligrams (mg).

-Once your desired dose is entered, the calculator will automatically calculate how much of the reconstituted peptide solution you’ll need to draw per injection.
-This ensures that your dosing is accurate and consistent every time.
+Using the Bacteriostatic Water Calculator, the system will automatically determine how much of the reconstituted peptide solution you need to draw per injection.
+This ensures your dosing is precise and consistent every time.

 For small, daily doses requiring frequent injections, 1 mL or less of bacteriostatic water is usually sufficient, allowing for accurate micro-dosing.